When To Use a Toggle Switch in UX and UI

 - Toggle switch best practices

 What is a toggle switch in UX?

-In a way, this means that this element shows a lot of similarities with a question that has two radio buttons as options.
 However, there’s a difference.
-Where radio buttons require a positive action (like submit or save, for example), the toggle switch takes effect immediately.
+Where radio buttons require a positive action (like submit or save, for example), it is a best practice for the toggle switch to take effect immediately.

-Toggle switches originate from real life, just as most skeuomorphism-inspired elements in UI design.
-If you look around your daily activities, you will see that you use a number of toggle switches.
-Examples include light switches and water boilers.
+Toggle switches have a real-life origin, just as most skeuomorphism-inspired elements in UI design do.
+If you look around, I’m sure you will see that you use several toggle switches daily.
+Examples I can think of include light switches and water boilers.

-- Always make sure that you create two exclusive states that have clear labels.
-In most cases, this is either an on or off situation or an enable and disable type of situation.
-For example, ‘enable dark mode’ or ‘show preview’.
+- Always make sure that you create two exclusive states with clear labels.
+In most cases, this is either on-off, yes-no, or enable-disable.
+For example, ‘enable dark mode’ or ‘show preview.’

-- When you design your own toggle switch UI element, make sure you follow guidelines for the platform or operation system you’re designing for.
+- When you design a toggle switch UI component, follow guidelines for the platform or operating system you’re designing.

 - Always use states that are in high contrast with each other.
-This means that the on-state has an active color, which will most likely equal your primary action color.
-Your off-state should be closer to the color you use for disabled UI elements.
+Use the accent color of your color palette for the on-state.
+It will most likely equal your primary action color.
+Your off-state should be the color you use for disabled UI elements.

 The Nielsen Norman Group also has a great page on toggle switch guidelines.
 If you want to know more, this is a great place to continue reading.

 How to know if a toggle switch is on or off